-63.1.1 In the case of engine failure between scrutineering and TC0 it is permitted to replace the engine but a 5-minute penalty will be applied.

-63.1.2 Other than above, the same engine block must be used from passing scrutineering until the finish of the rally.
+- 63.1.1 In the case of engine failure between scrutineering and TC0 it is permitted to replace the engine but a 5-minute penalty will be applied. - 63.1.2 Other than above, the same engine block must be used from passing scrutineering until the finish of the rally.

-63.2 TURBOCHARGERS - NON MANUFACTURER ENTRIES
+63.2 TURBOCHARGERS - NON-MANUFACTURER ENTRIES

-- 63.2.1 The turbocharger and compressor shall hereafter be referred to as 'compressor' - 63.2.2 The regulations in force concerning the air restrictor and marking remain applicable (Art.
-254-6.1 & 255-5.1.8.3 of Appendix J). - 63.2.3 The compressor fitted to the car and one spare compressor will be checked and sealed at pre event scrutineering. - 63.2.4 The compressors will be marked with the car number for use exclusively on that car. - 63.2.5 All used compressors must remain sealed from pre-event scrutineering until the end of the rally in order that scrutineers may check their conformity.

-63.2.6 The above rules are also compulsory for all cars whose compressors are not equipped with an air restrictor.
+- 63.2.1 The turbocharger and compressor shall hereinafter be referred to as 'compressor'. - 63.2.2 The regulations in force concerning the air restrictor and marking remain applicable (Articles 254-6.1 and 255-5.1.8.3 of Appendix J). - 63.2.3 The compressor fitted to the car and one spare compressor will be checked and sealed at pre-rally scrutineering. - 63.2.4 The compressors will be marked with the car's number for use exclusively on that car. - 63.2.5 All used compressors must remain sealed from pre-rally scrutineering until the end of the rally in order that scrutineers may check their conformity. - 63.2.6 The above rules are also compulsory for all cars whose compressors are not equipped with an air restrictor.
 In this case, the compressors will be marked only for the purpose of counting them.

-63.3 TRANSMISSIONS - NON MANUFACTURER ENTRIES
+63.3 TRANSMISSIONS - NON-MANUFACTURER ENTRIES

-- 63.3.1 For each car of the FIA Priority drivers, one spare gearbox and one set of spare differentials (front and/or centre and/or rear) may be used in each rally. - 63.3.2 These spare components and those fitted to the car will be marked/sealed at initial scrutineering.
-The application of this rule to other cars entered is left to the discretion of the organisers in agreement with the FIA. - 63.3.3 The marking/sealing will permit the competitor to replace the clutch and associated accessories. - 63.3.4 All the components will be identified by the car's competition number (eg. Car No.1 Gearbox 1, spare gearbox 1R). - 63.3.5 All marking/sealing will be carried out in accordance with the details published by the FIA for the different models of car. - 63.3.6 The gearboxes and differentials may be changed in any service park, provided that the scrutineers have been informed beforehand of the intention to do so. - 63.3.7 On condition that the seals and markings of a dismounted gearbox/differential(s) remain intact, the parts may be reused on the same car. - 63.3.8 The marking/sealing must remain intact from pre-event scrutineering until the end of the rally.
-The scrutineers may check the marking/seals at any time and at the end of the rally may disassemble the parts to check their conformity. - 63.4 Articles 63.2 and 63.3 also apply to cars entered by Manufacturers and WRC Teams ineligible to score manufacturers points.
+- 63.3.1 For each car of the FIA priority drivers, one spare gearbox and one set of spare differentials (front and/or centre and/or rear) may be used in each rally. - 63.3.2 These spare components and those fitted to the car will be marked/sealed at initial scrutineering.
+The application of this rule to other cars entered is left to the discretion of the organisers in agreement with the FIA. - 63.3.3 The marking/sealing will permit the competitor to replace the clutch and associated accessories. - 63.3.4 All the components will be identified by the car's competition number (e.g. Car No.1 Gearbox 1, spare gearbox 1R). - 63.3.5 All marking/sealing will be carried out in accordance with the details published by the FIA for the different models of car. - 63.3.6 The gearboxes and differentials may be changed in any service park, provided that the scrutineers have been informed beforehand of the intention to do so. - 63.3.7 On condition that the seals and markings of a dismounted gearbox/differential(s) remain intact, the parts may be re-used on the same car. - 63.3.8 The marking/sealing must remain intact from pre-rally scrutineering until the end of the rally.
+The scrutineers may check the marking/seals at any time and at the end of the rally may disassemble the parts to check their conformity.